stanton26/AppDefense/labs/horizon-lab.md

 ## Cretea a Logical Network

-For our Horizon Lab we prepared several machines like AD, Hoirzon Connections Server, Unified access gateway and the Goldenmaster Image.
+For this Horizon Lab we have prepared several virtual machines, like Active Directory (AD), Hoirzon Connections Server, Unified Access Gateway (UAG) and the Goldenmaster Image.
 The AD, Horizon Connection Server, UAG and Goldenmaster Image will be deployed in a 192.168.20.0/24 subnet.
 Therefore we need to create this network first.

 ## Create a Logical Network

 The next step we need to complete is to create a logical network.
 For our Horizon Lab we are going to need several virtual machines.
 These are: Active Directory, Hoirzon Connections Server, Unified Access Gateway (UAG) and the Golden Master Image.

 The AD, Horizon Connection Server, UAG and Golden Master Image will be deployed in a 192.168.xxx.xxx/24 subnet.
 Therefore we need to create this network first.